 This calculator produces a table of carriage and cross slide movements.
-With this table an operator can use a lathe equipped with the parting tool of choice to mimic a radius tool cutting an arbitrarily curved groove in the side of a part.
+With this table an operator can use a lathe equipped with the parting tool of choice to mimic a radius or parting tool cutting an arbitrarily curved groove in the side of a part.
 The calculator will produce this table using the chosen step size for either roughing out a groove or for producing a groove that requires minimal filing.

 The coefficients in the two equations use the default control points discussed below.
 The two central coefficients in each equation do not use the control points directly, but add factors.
 So 177 = 59 + 118, 429 = 143 + 286, 435 = 145 + 290, & 264 = 88 + 176.
 The same (red) factors need to be added to any control points used for the central coefficients.